dgouders/lsp/README.md

               normal file movement.
 Press ESC to  turn  off  highlighting  of matches.

-Toxic Input Characters
+Special Input Characters / Sequences
+       lsp tries to hand over data as is to ncurses(3) but some data is either converted to text attributes or translated to some other data.

+       This  happens  on  all input — lsp doesn’t distinguish between text and non-text input, it relies on a decent preprocessor.

+       • SGR sequences
+         SGR sequences are recognized and translated.

+         Currently, only a limited subset is implemented mostly by looking  at what input git(1) feeds lsp with.

+       • backspace sequences
+         Those are sequences according to grotty(1) legacy output format, pro‐ viding the text attributes bold, italics and bold italics.

+       • carriage return ('\r')
-       lsp  tries  to leave input as is but currently replaces carriage return ('\r') with "ˆM", because the original has too toxic effects  on  lsp’s output.
+         lsp  replaces carriage return with "ˆM", because the original has too toxic effects on lsp’s output.

-       This will be corrected as soon as a better solution is known
+         This can be changed with --keep-cr.

+       • TAB ('\t')
+         TAB stops are expanded to spaces according to their horizontal  posi‐ tion x with a currently hardcoded maximum width of 8.

 Toxic Manual Pages / lsp_cat
        Usually, lsp is able to detect manual pages and their names by inspect‐